cliffordEmmanuel/cliffordEmmanuel.github.io/_posts/2025-05-30-heart-disease-pred.md

 * **Cross-validation was critical** — early models showed near-perfect scores that looked like overfitting, but validation confirmed generalizability.
 * Some findings challenged medical intuition, such as younger patients showing more heart disease in this dataset.
 This highlights the need for broader, more representative datasets.

----

 ## Future Directions

 To extend this project, I would:

-* Consider hybrid techniques
+* Consider hybrid techniques.
-* Compare the results with the published articles on the same dataset
+* Compare the results with the published articles on the same dataset.
+* Increase the training set size.
 * Integrate **Explainable AI tools** (like SHAP or LIME) so clinicians can understand *why* the model makes predictions.
 * Expand the dataset with multi-institutional records for stronger generalization.
 * Explore **deep learning models** for non-linear relationships and time-series clinical data.

----

 ## Conclusion